 We had our first of many of the regular two hour cruises in 2002 and enjoyed it greatly - the ride is very smooth and quiet with only the splash of the paddles to disturb the peace.
 The fit out is impeccable but probably completely different to that of her working life when settlers would have fought for space with bales of wool, cans of kerosene and livestock on the open decks.
-Some things however do not change - passengers are still welcome in the engine room and even more welcome to shovel coal into the new boiler.
+Some things however do not change - passengers were still welcome in the engine room and even more welcome to shovel coal into the new boiler.
 Restoration in NZ can be a bit pragmatic - it is a case of the original axe with three new heads and four handles.
 Why not, the boats were changed from steam to kerosene and back, lengthened and shortened etc when in service as well as the extensive replacement of parts as one would expect when traversing hundreds of rapids every week on a fickle river capable of changing from being too low for navigation to floods of up to 60 feet on the upper reaches.
 We had a second even more enjoyable Valentine's day special evening cruise where all the guests received red roses and there was an excellent buffet meal served.

 The Wairua was one of two identical boats built by Yarrow and Co of Poplar, London in 1904 and shipped out together in parts to be assembled in Wanganui.
 The twins, the Wairua and the Waiora, were steam driven with a compound engines by Simpson, Strickland and Co of Dartmouth providing 66 horsepower.
 Steam was from a Thorneycroft water tube boiler and propulsion was from a single screw mounted in a tunnel with a novel lifting flap arrangement which allowed efficient use at low and high power.
 The vessels were 65 feet long and 8 foot beam with a maximum draught of only 15 inches They were mainly used on the Pipiriki to the Houseboat section.
 The steam power plant on the Warua was replaced by a Thorneycroft oil engine of 70 horsepower in 1914.
 She was laid up in 1937 and used as a fender at Hatrick's Wharf where she sunk into the mud in the 1950s